 The Civil Aviation Development and Education Committee was established in August 2010 for planning, development and implementation of special programmes aimed at enhancing public awareness in civil aviation activities.
-This Committee is headed by the DGCA & CEO and assisted by the Senior Director and Director (Corporate).
+This Committee is headed by the DGCA and CEO and is assisted by the Senior Director and Director (Corporate).
 It may contain members appointed from within employees of the CAASL, as and when nominated by the DGCA and approved by the Board.